brentp/bwa-meth/README.md

 Uses the method employed by methylcoder and Bismark of using *in silico* conversion of all C's to T's in both reference and reads.

+Recovers the original read (needed to tabulate methylation) by attaching it as a comment which bwa appends as a tag to the read.

 usage
 =====